gretasacilotto/Automated-Dermoscopic-Image-Classification-with-CNNs-for-melanoma-detection/README.md

 The training images were used for model fitting and stratified cross-validation.
 The test directory was kept separate from cross-validation and was used for the first training/test runs and for the qualitative Grad-CAM analysis.

 > The image files themselves are not redistributed in this repository.
-Please obtain the dataset from its original Kaggle source and arrange it according to the directory structure below.
+The dataset can be found at this link: https://www.kaggle.com/datasets/fanconic/skin-cancer-malignant-vs-benign Please obtain the dataset from its original Kaggle source and arrange it according to the directory structure below.

 ```text
 kaggle/